 The Bluedio Air comes with 3D Sound for an immersive soundstage and up to 20 hours of Bluetooth playback.
 It has a frequency response of 15Hz-25kHz and up to 10m of operating range.
 The standby time is up to 1000 hours (41 days), which is more than sufficient for anyone.
 The Bluedio Air takes around 2.5 hours for a full charge.

-The BlueAnt is a pair of foldable headphones with up to 30 hours of playback on a single charge.
-The ZONE-GR switches off automatically when not connected to your phone or media player to save battery.
+The BlueAnt has up to 30 hours of playback on a single charge.
+The Pump Zone switches off automatically when not connected to your phone or media player to save battery.
 It comes with a built-in microphone and Siri/Google Now integrations.

 Plantronics BackBeat PRO+ Wireless Headphone